 butter and flour to grease the baking pan

 Preheat oven to 350 degrees.
 Grease the cups of a cupcake pan to make 6 large cupcakes.
 Or, grease an 8-inch cake pan.* Lightly dust with flour, tapping out the excess.

 In a small bowl, add the cornmeal, cake flour, and baking powder; whisk to combine.
 Set aside.

 Working with a stand mixer using the paddle attachment, add the softened butter and almond paste to the mixing bowl; mix on medium speed until creamy and well combined, 3-5 minutes.
 Add in the powdered sugar, mixing on slow speed until combined.
 Add in the eggs and egg yolks, one a time, mixing to combine.
 Mix in the vanilla.
 Add in the yogurt and dry ingredients, mixing until just combined.

 Divide the cake batter evenly into the 6 cupcake wells.
 Bake for 18-20 minutes until the tops are golden brown.* Remove from the oven.
 Allow to cool in the pan for 10 minutes.
-Remove the cakes from the pan; place onto a wire baking rack to continue cooling.
+Remove the cakes from the pan, placing onto a wire baking rack to continue cooling.
 Once cool, dust with powdered sugar.
 Serve with fresh strawberries.

 * If using an 8-inch cake pan, bake for 35 minutes.